koenraijer/koenraijer.io/src/routes/blog/endnote-tutorial.md

 ## Setting everything up
 - Download and install EndNote 20 (often available for free or at a discount through your university).
 - Inside EndNote, click on `File`, then on `New...` to create your library.
 Don't change the name of the library folder, because things will break.
-- <Link href="https://click.endnote.com/invite/ec3642115">Download EndNote Click</Link>.
+- <a href="https://click.endnote.com/invite/ec3642115">Download EndNote Click</a>.
 It's an optional, but highly recommended browser extension that navigates paywalls, logins and redirects, giving you direct access to the PDF.
 Currently only available for Chrome and Firefox.

 ## Adding a reference to your library
 - Go to your research database of choice, login through your institution, and find a study you like (I use PubMed).